stratisproject/BlockchainProgramming/other_types_of_asset/liquid_democracy.md

 repo.Transactions.Put(toAlice);
 ```

 In summary, powerCoin issues 2 Power Coins to Alice and send the change to himself.
-Likewise, Alice send 0.2 BTC to powerCoin and send the change to herself.
+Likewise, Alice send 0.2 Stratis to powerCoin and send the change to herself.

 Where **GetCoins** is